How to Get out of Your Head: 9 Ways to Return to Reality

 This strategy works in another way as well.
 When you shift your breathing rate into a slower more controlled tempo, and deep breaths, you trick the brain into relaxing.
 This means for lowered cortisol levels, a slight increase in serotonin and overall feelings of relaxation.

-In conclusion, the distraction that accompanies this focused breathing method, alongside the mentally and physically relaxing feeling that accompanies breathing slower and deeper are precisely the reasons why this method is so effective.
+The distraction that accompanies this focused breathing method, alongside the mentally and physically relaxing feeling that accompanies breathing slower and deeper are precisely the reasons why this method is so effective.

 6. Don't fight your thoughts